-National learning disability charity Mencap is calling on the Government to make the NHS safe for people with a learning disability following the publication of a new report Death byindifference: 74 deaths and counting, which finds continued institutional discrimination in the NHS.
+National learning disability charity Mencap is calling on the Government to make the NHS safe for people with a learning disability following the publication of a new report Death byindifference: 74 deaths and counting (PDF), which finds continued institutional discrimination in the NHS.

 The new report looks at what progress has been made since the publication of Mencap’s original Death by indifference report in 2007.